infinum/frontend-handbook/JavaScript/Angular.md

 #### Unit testing

-Unit tests test, as the name suggests, units.
-A unit is some individual piece of software which can also have some external dependencies (it can also be dependency-free).
+Unit tests, as the name suggests, test units.
+A unit is some individual piece of software which can also have some external dependencies.
 In context of Angular, units are components, services, guards, pipes, helper functions, interceptors, models and other custom classes, etc.

 Unit testing in Angular comes out-of-the-box with Jasmine as both the testing framework and assertion library.
-We can even generate nice coverage reports as HTML files which can be presented to management or some other interested parties.
+It is also possible to generate nice coverage reports as HTML files which can be presented to management or some other interested parties.

 #### Integration testing